tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/Android 常见问题_intl_en.md

 ### Why pushes cannot be received after the application is closed?

 - Currently, almost all third-party push services cannot guarantee that the pushes can be received after the application is closed.
 This problem arises from the restrictions of the mobile phone's custom ROM on the Service.
 All pushes through the Tencent Push Notification Service channel can be delivered only when the Service maintains a persistent connection with the backend server.
 After the Service is terminated, whether to restart it depends on the system settings, security programs, and user operations.
-- After the Tencent Push Notification Service is disconnected from the server, messages delivered to the device will become offline messages and can be retained for up to 72 hours.
+- After the Service is disconnected from the server, messages delivered to the device will become offline messages and can be retained for up to 72 hours.
 If there are multiple offline messages, only the latest three can be retained on the device.
 If messages pushed when the application is closed cannot be received after the application is launched again, check whether the `XGPushManager.unregisterPush\(this\)` API has been called.
 - If you have already integrated a vendor channel, but pushes still cannot be received offline, use the [troubleshooting tool](https://console.cloud.tencent.com/tpns/user-tools) to check whether the token has been successfully registered with the vendor, and if not, troubleshoot as instructed in [Troubleshooting Vendor Channel Registration Failures](https://intl.cloud.tencent.com/document/product/1024/37006).
-- QQ and WeChat are in the system-level application allowlist, and their services will not be terminated but survive on the backend after they are closed, so the user can still receive messages.
+- QQ and Weixin are in the system-level application allowlist, and their services will not be terminated but survive on the backend after they are closed, so the user can still receive messages.

 ### Why does device registration fail?